 Kenwyn Parish Council owns playing fields in both Threemilestone and Shortlanesend.
 It owns a number of bus shelters and the Village Hall at Shortlanesend.

-The Parish Council consists of 14 councillors, 6 for Threemilestone Ward, 4 for Gloweth Ward, 3 for Shortlanesend Ward and 1 for the Greenbottom Ward.
+The Parish Council consists of 14 councillors, 7 for Threemilestone Ward, 4 for Gloweth Ward and 3 for Shortlanesend Ward.
 (Details can be found of Councillors page).
-The Council meets twice a month on the 2nd and 4th Wednesday in each month at Shortlanesend Village Hall at 7pm.

-During the current 'Lockdown' period due to Covid-19 all meetings of the parish council will be held on Monday evenings starting at 7pm on 18th May 2020.
-It is hoped to continue with these virtual meetings on 8th & 22nd June and on 6th & 20th July 2020.
-The parish council will consider Government Guidance after this time.
+During the current Covid-19 Pandemic all meetings of the parish council will be held via Zoom on Monday evenings starting at 7pm.
 Dates and agendas can be found on the Meeting, Dates, Agendas & Minutes page.

 The Parish Council also has important involvement in a more strategic role with conservation, environmental issues, local housing surveys, planning and forward planning briefs.